oneapi-src/oneDNN/README.md

 The CPU engine is built by default but can be disabled at build time by setting `DNNL_CPU_RUNTIME` to `NONE`.
 In this case, GPU engine must be enabled.
-The CPU engine can be configured to use the OpenMP, TBB or DPCPP runtime.
+The CPU engine can be configured to use the OpenMP, TBB or SYCL runtime.
 The following additional requirements apply:
 * OpenMP runtime requires C++ compiler with OpenMP 2.0 or later standard support
 * TBB runtime requires
 [Threading Building Blocks (TBB)](https://www.threadingbuildingblocks.org/) 2017 or later.
-* DPCPP runtime requires
+* SYCL runtime requires
   * [Intel oneAPI DPC++/C++ Compiler](https://software.intel.com/en-us/oneapi/dpc-compiler)
   * [Threading Building Blocks (TBB)](https://www.threadingbuildingblocks.org/)